-General Maintenance (500 hours) MC4000/3000TP D
+General Maintenance 500 hours MC4000/3000TP D

-(If any item is marked FAILED write comments in the note section) PASS FAIL N/A 1) CHECK FOR FALLEN HARDWARE IN PIT/SURROUNDING AREA (ex.
-MAST BOLTS, CABLE GUIDES, CONSTRUCTION MATERIAL) 🗆 2) CHECK HOISTWAY FOR OBSTRUCTIONS 3) ENSURE THAT ICE IS NOT PRESENT ON THE MAST OR TRAILING CABLE (MUST BE REMOVED BEFORE OPERATION) 4) ENSURE WIND SPEEDS DO NOT EXCEED SAFE OPERATING CONDITIONS 5) CHECK THE SUPPORT CONDITIONS OF THE BASE FRAME 🗆 6) CHECK THE STATE OF PRESERVATION OF THE BASE FRAME 🗆 7) CHECK THE STATE OF PRESERVATION OF THE LOADING UNIT AND DOORS/RAMPS □ 8) CHECK THE STATE OF PRESERVATION OF THE LIFTING UNIT 🗆 9) CHECK THE STATE OF PRESERVATION OF THE ELECTRICAL PANELS 🗆 10) ENSURE THAT ALL WARNING SIGNS ARE LEGIBLE AND IN THE RIGHT PLACE □ 11) ENSURE THAT ALL DOCUMENTS ARE READILY AVAILABLE AND LEGIBLE 🗆 12) CHECK THE OIL LEVEL OF THE GEARBOX 🗆 13) LUBRICATE THE PINION SHAFT OF THE SAFETY DEVICE THROUGH THE PROPER GREASE NIPPLE 🗆 14) LUBRICATE THE INDICATED PARTS PAYING PARTICULAR ATTENTION TO THE RACK □ 15) CHECK THE GREASE LEVEL OF THE AUTOMATIC GREASER 16) ENSURE ALL CONNECTIONS OF THE GUIDE ROLLERS TO THE MACHINE'S FRAME ARE CORRECT AND TIGHT 🗆 17) CHECK THE RACK OF THE MAST AND THE MOTOR PINION AND ENSURE THERE IS NO DAMAGE, ALIGNMENT ERRORS, OR DEFECTIVE CONNECTIONS 18) ENSURE THAT THE ELECTRIC MOTOR BRAKE FUNCTIONS PROPERLY, THE LOADING UNIT MUST STOP WITHIN THE SET LIMITS WHEN THE BRAKE IS APPLIED 🗆 19) TIGHTEN ALL BOLTED JOINTS BETWEEN THE COMPONENTS OF THE MAST 20) TIGHTEN ALL BOLTED JOINTS OF THE WALL ANCHORS 🗆 21) TIGHTEN THE CABLE GUIDES AND CHECK FOR MISSING CABLE KEEPERS 1 of 2
+Note: If any item is marked FAILED, write comments in the note section.
+PASS FAILED N/A 1.
+CHECK FOR FALLEN HARDWARE IN PIT/SURROUNDING AREA (ex.
+MAST BOLTS, CABLE GUIDES, CONSTRUCTION MATERIAL) 2.
+CHECK HOISTWAY FOR OBSTRUCTIONS 3.
+ENSURE THAT ICE IS NOT PRESENT ON THE MAST OF TRAILING CABLE (MUST BE REMOVED BEFORE OPERATION) 4.
+ENSURE WIND SPEEDS DO NOT EXCEED SAFE OPERATING CONDITIONS 5.
+CHECK SUPPORT CONDITIONS OF THE BASE FRAME 6.
+CHECK THE STATE OF PRESERVATION OF THE BASE FRAME 7.
+CHECK THE STATE OF PRESERVATION OF THE LOSDING UNIT AND DOORS/RAMPS 8.
+CHECK THE STATE OF PRESERVATION OF THE LIFTING UNIT 9.
+CHECK THE STATE OF PRESERVATION OF THE ELECTRICAL PANELS 10.
+ENSURE THAT ALL WARNING SIGNS ARE LEGIBLE AND IN THE RIGHT PLACE 11.
+ENSURE THAT ALL DOCUMENTS ARE READILY AVAILABLE AND LEGIBLE 12.
+CHECK THE OIL LEVEL OF THE GEARBOX 13.
+LUBRICATE THE PINION SHAFT OF THE SAFETY DEVICE THROUGH THE PROPER GREASE NIPPLE 14.
+LUBRICATE THE INDICATED PARTS PAYING PARTICULAR ATTENTION TO THE RACK.
+15. CHECK THE GREASE LEVEL OF THE AUTOMATIC GREASER 16.
+ENSURE ALL CONNECTIONS OF THE GUIDE ROLLERS TO THE MACHINE'S FRAME ARE CORRECT AND TIGHT 17.
+CHECK THE RACK OF THE MAST AND THE MOTOR PINION; ENSURE THERE IS NO DAMAGE, ALIGNMENT ERRORS, OR DEFECTIVE CONNECTIONS 18.
+ENSURE THAT THE ELECTRIC MOTOR BRAKE FUNCTIONS PROPERLY, THE LOADING UNIT MUST STOP WITHIN THE SET LIMITS WHEN THE BRAKE IS APPLIED 19.
+TIGHTEN ALL BOLTED JOINTS BETWEEN THE COMPONENTS OF THE MAST 20.
+TIGHTEN ALL BOLTED JOINTS OF THE WALL ANCHORS 21.
+TIGHTEN CABLE GUIDES AND CHECK FOR MISSING CABLE KEEPERS

-(If any item is marked FAILED write commer its in th e note s ection) PASS FAIL N/A 22) CHECK EMERGENCY STOP PUSHBUTTONS AND MAIN SWITCHES Ц 3) CHECK THAT THE CONTROLS ARE FUNCTIONING AND ARE UNDAMAGED (4) PERFORM TRIAL RUNS WITH THE EMERGENCT STOP PUSHBUTTONS ENGAGED TO VERIFY FUNCTIONALITY 25) CHECK THE FUNCTIONALITY OF THE MANUAL RELEASE MECHANISM OF THE BRAKES CHECKING FOR DAMAGE □ 26) VERIFY THE OPERATION OF THE FINAL TRAVEL STOPS □ 27) CHECK THE STATE OF PRESERVATION OF THE LANDING DOOR/GATE 28) ENSURE THAT ALL THE MECHANICAL AND ELECTRICAL SYNCHRONIZED SYSTEMS FUNCTION PROPERLY - BOTH ON THE MACHINE AND ON THE FLOOR LEVELS □ 29) CHECK THE TRAILING CABLE AND ENSURE THAT THIS IS NOT DAMAGED, TWISTED, OR PINCHED IN ANY WAY 30) CHECK THE TRAILING CABLE ENSURING ALL OF THE CABLE IS SPOOLING CORRECTLY IN THE DRUM 31) ENSURE THAT THE SAFETY DEVICE DOES NOT INTERVENE UNNECESSARILY AND DOES NOT MAKE NOISE 32) CHECK THE LOADING UNIT ROOF INSTALLATION AND ATTACHMENT 33) ) CLEAN ANY DEBRIS FROM THE COVERS OF THE ELECTRIC MOTOR AND FANS 34) ) CHECK THE FUNCTIONALITY OF THE OVERWEIGHT SENSOR SYSTEM 35) ) PERFORM A DROP TEST OF THE UNIT J OMPANY: OBSITE ADDRESS: - 8 SERIAL NUMBER: 83 YEAR OF MANUFACTURE: TE ECHNICIAN NAME: DATE: TE CHNICIAN SIGNATURE: 2 of 2
+Note: If any item is marked FAILED, write comments in the note section.
+DACC FAHED NI.
+22. CHECK EMERGENCY STOP PUSHBUTTONS AND MAIN PASS FAILED N/ SWITCHES 23.
+CHECK THE CONTROLS ARE FUNCTIONING AND ARE UNDAMAGED 24.
+PERFORM A TRIAL RUN WITH THE EMERGENCY STOP PUSHBUTTONS ENGAGED TO VERIFY FUNCTIONALITY 25.
+CHECK THE FUNCTIONALITY OF THE MANUAL RELEASE MECHANISM OF THE BRAKES CHECKING FOR DAMAGE 26.
+VERIFY THE OPERATION OF THE FINAL TRAVEL STOPS 27.
+CHECK THE STATE OF PRESERVATION OF THE LANDING DOOR/GATE 28.
+ENSURE THAT ALL THE MECHANICAL AND ELECTRICAL SYNCHRONIZED SYSTEMS FUNCTION PROPERLY - BOTH ON THE MACHINE AND ON THE FLOOR LEVELS 29.
+CHECK THE TRAILING CABLE AND ENSURE THAT THIS IS NOT DAMAGED, TWISTED, OR PINCHED IN ANY WAY 30.
+CHECK THE TRAILING CABLE ENSURING ALL OF THE CABLE IS SPOOLING CORRECTLY IN THE DRUM 31.
+ENSURE THAT THE SAFETY DEVICE DOES NOT INTERVENE UNNECESSARILY AND DOES NOT MAKE NOISE 32.
+CHECK THE LOADING UNIT ROOF INSTALLATION AND ATTACHMENT 33.
+CLEAN ANY DEBRIS FROM THE COVERS OF THE ELECTRIC MOTOR AND FANS 34.
+CHECK THE FUNCTIONALITY OF THE OVERWEIGHT SENSOR SYSTEM 35.
+PERFORM A DROP TEST OF THE UNIT NOTES SECTION: